blazium-engine/blazium-docs/tutorials/physics/ragdoll_system.rst

 Like many other features in the engine, there is a node to set up a ragdoll: the :ref:`PhysicalBone3D <class_PhysicalBone3D>` node.
 To simplify the setup, you can generate ``PhysicalBone`` nodes with the "Create physical skeleton" feature in the skeleton node.

-Open the platformer demo in Godot, and then the Robi scene.
+Open the platformer demo in Blazium, and then the Robi scene.
 Select the ``Skeleton`` node.
 A skeleton button appears on the top bar menu:

 .. image:: img/ragdoll_menu.png

 Click it and select the ``Create physical skeleton`` option.
-Godot will generate ``PhysicalBone`` nodes and collision shapes for each bone in the skeleton and pin joints to connect them together:
+Blazium will generate ``PhysicalBone`` nodes and collision shapes for each bone in the skeleton and pin joints to connect them together:

 .. image:: img/ragdoll_bones.png